awvalenti/fugaescorregadia/logbook.md

   - Find the code that runs by default when SIGINT is received and replicate it for the other signals

+### Findings
+- NodeJS only kills subprocesses for Ctrl-C, not when kill -s SIGINT is sent
+  - process.on('beforeExit') or 'exit' are no good, too
+- Look for a way to implement temp file descriptor on Linux
+  - This might be possible only by calling C functions inside NodeJS

 ### Achieved goals
-- Linux audio decode and interleave implementation working; should now refactor
+- Linux audio decode and interleave implementation is working

+### Next steps
+- Consider real-time Opus decoding